 Once you arrive at Circular Quay, you’ll instantly be able to spot the Opera House, and it will only take you between five and seven minutes to get there after a refreshing walk beside the water.

 Many locals in Sydney take advantage of the public transport systems in place, and travelers should be no different.
 Taking a train to Circular Quay should be no problem, and from there, the Opera House is just a short walk.

 All trains in Sydney either directly or indirectly lead to the City Circle, so if you aren’t able to head straight to the Quay from where you are, getting off in the city is the next best thing, and only a slightly further walk.

-Shuttle buses are also available for pre-organised drop-offs and pick-ups for less-mobile travellers.
+Shuttle buses are also available for pre-organized drop-offs and pick-ups for less-mobile travelers.

 Renting a car gives you the freedom to see as much of Sydney as you want while remaining completely on your own schedule.
 If you will be driving to the Opera House, there is underground parking available for a fee.

 There are also limited bike parking spaces underneath the Sydney Opera House Monumental Steps, though locks are not provided.

 Catching a taxi is a great option for those who’d prefer less walking, and taxi stands can be found throughout the city center.
 If you’re staying further out or can’t find a taxi stand, ringing and booking one in advance is a good idea.